Learn About Real Estate Investing Using Student Rental Properties

 And then there's the group that has owned them and will never touch one again!

-Hmm...why such different opinions on this type of residentail real estate investing?
+Hmm...why such different opinions on this type of residential real estate investing?

 Most student rental houses cash flow extremely well.
 Because you may have four, five, six or seven students sharing one house your monthly rental income is nice and high.